 To mark the start of Veganuary in January 2020, ASDA launched 48 new plant-based products under the ‘Asda Plant Based’ label, with most products hosting the new ‘live better’ logo - Asda’s new health icon helping to signpost the healthiest choices in the range.

-Aldi has added a swathe of plant-based snacks across multiple categories and boosted its Plant Menu range, unveiling 14 new products in January 2020.
-PETA has recognized Aldi with their Top Grocer Award in 2020 for their vegan options which range from veggie burgers, hot dogs, meatless meatballs, vegetable pot stickers, and eggplant ravioli to an array of dairy-free cheeses, healthy plant-based milks, and vegan ice cream.
+Their options range from veggie burgers, hot dogs, meatless meatballs, vegetable pot stickers, and eggplant ravioli to an array of dairy-free cheeses, healthy plant-based milks, and vegan ice cream.

 Morrisons has been tapping into the trend towards plant-based food by targeting younger consumers and providing options for those who wish to cut down on their meat consumption.